rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 $ ansible-playbook --syntax-check play.yml
 ```

-You can also use a "linter" for yaml :
+You can also use a "linter" for yaml:

 ```
 $ dnf install -y yamllint
 ```

-then check the yaml syntax of your playbooks :
+then check the yaml syntax of your playbooks:

 ```
 $ yamllint test.yml